-The Città della Scienza (City of Science) museum is a place where kids (and adults!) will love.
+The Città della Scienza (City of Science) museum is a place that kids (and adults!) will love.
 It has a planetarium, a volcanoes exhibit, an agricultural exhibit, and more.

 Family Tour of the Museo Archeologico Nazionale

-Finding a tour that is family-friendly is a must in Naples so you and your kids can learn about the incredible city that you are in.
-The Museo Archeologico Nazionale has artefacts that were buried in Pompeii and Herculaneum.
+Finding a family-friendly tour is a must in Naples so you and your kids can learn about the incredible city you are in.
+The Museo Archeologico Nazionale has artifacts that were buried in Pompeii and Herculaneum.

 Hike on Mount Vesuvius

-Getting out to appreciate the natural beauty and landscapes of Naples is a must.
+Getting out to appreciate Naples’s natural beauty and landscapes is a must.
 Everyone in the family will enjoy it, and it will also help the kids get some energy out too.
 So, head to Mount Vesuvius to enjoy one of the most well-known places in Naples.